They say in real estate that the three keys to success are location, location, and location.

 - Munnar, which has high-altitude, low-latitude tea

-Perhaps in a second part we will explore the other districts that are less famous but nevertheless produce excellent teas.
+Perhaps in a later article we will explore the other Indian regions that are less famous but nevertheless produce excellent teas.

 Where To Go From Here?